ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 Core projects are saved locally on your computer, and therefore if you want to move them between computers, or share the project file with someone else, you will need a way to upload them.

-Core project files are actually quite small, so it is possible to just upload them to any cloud server.
+Core project files are quite small, so it is possible to just upload them to any cloud server.
 What using **GitHub** will allow you to do is synchronize changes to an online version, and keep a history of the changes.
 You can go back to an older version, back up your project, and collaborate with others on the same project.

 ## The Core Project File